kristjoc/LGC-ShQ/INSTALL.md

 sudo dmesg
 ```

-## Install the userland program
+### 5. (Optional) If you are using TEACUP, install the userland program

-This programm is used by TEACUP to print the statistics to a file
+This program is used by TEACUP to print the statistics to a file.

 ```bash
 cd web10g-userland